Faculty of Foreign Studies Department of Foreign Studies

 Class Introduction

-• Sprache and Communication
+• Kommunikation und Sprache

 Person in charge: Professor Akira Kusamoto

-Instructor: Lecturer Hidemi Hamano
+Instructor: Senior Lecturer Hidemi Hamano

 This course will compare and analyze films from Japan, Germany, and Europe.
 Students will take up common themes such as family, society, trials, and war, consider the historical and social background, and relive the "world experience" depicted in the film.
 Each student will watch a film and create an analysis sheet, which will then be used for class discussions.